make-all/tuya-local/custom_components/tuya_local/devices/README.md

 different than the DPS value from the Tuya protocol.
 Normally it will be used with `dps_val` to map from one value to another.
 It could also be used at top level to override all values, but I can't imagine a useful purpose for that.

+### `scale`

+//Optional, default=1//

+This can be used in an `integer` dps mapping to scale the values.
+For example some climate devices represent the temperature as an integer in tenths of degrees, and require a scale of 10 to convert them to degrees expected by Home Assistant.
+The scale can also be the other way, for a fan with speeds 1, 2 and 3 as DPS values, this can be converted to a percentage with a scale of 0.03.

+### `step`

+//Optional, default=1//

+This can be used in an `integer` dps mapping to make values jump by a specific step.
+It can also be set in a conditions block so that the steps change only under certain conditions.
+An example is where a value has a range of 0-100, but only allows settings that are divisible by 10, so a step of 10 would be set.

 ### `icon`